 Building on the opulence and adornment of the Baroque era that arrived in France shortly after its debut in the Italian peninsula, the Louis XIV style was pivotal in defining the artistic, decorative and architectural styles of its day.
-Wood furniture legs were typically as ornate and robust as the rest of a piece of furniture, featuring opulent ornamentation and ormolu accents.
+Wood furniture Baroque table legs were typically as ornate and robust as the rest of a piece of furniture, featuring opulent ornamentation and ormolu accents.
 While there were different wood types and styles, oak was a popular material that was crafted into the elegant tables you see today.
-Whether shown off in a living room or highlighted in a dining area, sturdy french tables were used both for their functionality and style.
+Whether shown off in a living room or highlighted in a dining area, sturdy french console table pieces were used both for their functionality and style.

 Louis XV (1715-1774)